A Beginner's Guide to MySQL Management Tools

 - Key Features:

-- Data synchronization and migration
+- Data modeling and synchronization

-- Scheduled backups and automation
+- Scheduled backups

 - Cloud database support